INF800/whoami/_posts/personal/2022-05-22-happy-list.md

 ### Soul.

 **23rd July 2022:** One of the worst things that a millenial can do is force a *Wrong Ideal* on himself popularized by movies or active / passive marketting gimmiks.
-Finding an Ideal was very difficult for me until I personally read *Valmiki-Ramayana (Maha-Kavya)*.
-And be it fate, I happen to be *A Dasudu* (Meaning bondman, deacon, devotee, servant or slave to my family God Shri Ram) and it is in my lineage to dance with the Fire God.

-*Naradha*, the timeless sage's desciption of Shri Ram is what one must call *An Ideal.*
+*Naradha*, the timeless sage's desciption of Shri Ram is what one must call *An Ideal.
+And be it fate, I happen to be *A Dasudu* (Meaning bondman, deacon, devotee, servant or slave to my family God Shri Ram) and it is in my lineage to dance with the Fire God for him.

 ![bloody-personal](assets/blogs/personal/bloody-personal.jpeg)